valMauro/vueTris/README.md

 > tic tac toe simple game.

-> This project is a personal project, for now it is under development ( not working yet )
+> This project is a personal project, graphics is under development, the game logic is working :)

 ## Build Setup